krashaleksandra/Assignment/readme.md

 - use of bounding box constructor (curve as input)
 - 2D implementation for minimum bounding rectangle (XY orientation).
 Constructing bounding rectangle through 2 points (minX, minY coordinates; maxX, maxY coordinates)
-- 3D implementation for minimum bounding box (XY orientation) - works with 2D also.
+- 3D implementation for minimum bounding box (XY orientation) - works with 2D also, code is in py. file.
 Constructing bounding box through 3 intervals (results of division for maximum and minimum X,Y and Z coordinates)